 This image shows the bandpass filter algorithm in 4diac similar as in Filter algorithm in C integrates dependent two values.
-The current previous values for integrate are used from the $F_MOVE_1$ FBlock right side, but after calculate the filter the bothe $F_MOVE_1$ FBlocks are also page 807 Discussion about graphic presentation approaches and implementations
+The current previous values for integrate are used from the $F\MOVE\1$ FBlock right side, but after calculate the filter the bothe $F\MOVE\1$ FBlocks are also updated immediately in the same event chain.
+This works exact for the filter algorithm for one filter, but it gives slightly wrong results if more than one filter is used, for example for harmonics.
+Look for this usage of the image Example binary logic prep & update: